diesc/diesc.github.io/_posts/2017-07-18-how-install-git-fedora-26.md

 # To check the version
 git --version
 ```
-Or
+Or if you'd rather, you can download the latest version from Github either.

 ```
-Download the last version from Github
+Download or cloning the last version from Github: https://github.com/git/git

 # Extract all files
 tar -zxf NAME_OF_FILE.tar.gz